ong-wei-hong/tp/docs/DeveloperGuide.md

        Expected: Only the previously deleted person is deleted.

 ### Adding a tag
-1. Adding a leave while all leaves are being shown
+1. Adding a tag to an employee while all employee are being shown

     1. Prerequisites: List all employee using the list command.
 Multiple employees in the list.